FAQs

 2

-Do I need my own drum kit?
+Do I need my own drum kit or hand drum?

-Yes, having your own kit is important for practicing between lessons.
 Since not all homes can accommodate an at-home kit we do offer practice space rentals - please reach out or chat with your instructor for more information.
 Additionally, there is a Drum Box located on Ken Pratt here in Longmont.

 3